Wenzel/docker-kdesrc-build/README.md

 To run an entire Plasma Desktop session, we need to create a new X server instance , running on a new `tty`, for example, `tty8`.

-As root, on the host system :

-    startx -display :1 -- :1 vt8
+    # startx -display :1 -- :1 vt8

-Also you have to explicitly authorize access to allow clients inside the container to use this instance :
+Also you have to **explicitly authorize access** to allow clients inside the container to use this xserver instance :

-As root again, on the host system :

-    DISPLAY=':1' xhost +
+    # DISPLAY=':1' xhost +

 Then, run the container and use the `--display` option to specify the right tty to be used by applications :